Immiora/the-narrow/wiki/people/FranklinClint.md

 In a conversation with [Cyrus Burton](CyrusBurton) he voiced his worries about the actions of [Valèrie Courbier](ValerieCourbier).

-> C: Courbier has overstepped her mark.
+> Clint: Courbier has overstepped her mark.
 She must realise that what she is doing is going to lead to her downfall.

-> B: Her supporters are a fierce bunch.
+> Burton: Her supporters are a fierce bunch.
 I will support you if you decide to wipe it all clean.

-> C: Your support is noted”
+> Clint: Your support is noted”